 - Low income

-Percentage Low Income - Percentage of students eligible for free or reduced price lunch: 81%
+Percentage Low Income - Eligible for FRPL: 81%

 Study design type - RCT